-Our acquisition of RPS, enables us to leverage RPS' industry-leading go-to-market infrastructure to offer its Neo® line of systems to the global market with an expanded set of applications.
-Our Neo line of 3D printers features dynamic laser beam technology that enables build-accuracy, feature detail, and low variability across the full extent of a large build platform.
-As an open resin system, the Neo products provide customers materials with a wide range of properties such as chemical resistance, heat tolerance, flexibility, durability, and optical clarity, and can produce large parts up to 800 x 800 x 600 mm, providing a significant build area in a small footprint.
+We have also introduced our Neo® line of systems to the global market, which feature dynamic laser beam technology that enables build accuracy, feature detail, and low variability across the full extent of a large build platform.
+As an open resin system, the Neo products provide customers materials with a wide range of properties such as chemical resistance, heat tolerance, flexibility, durability, and optical clarity, and can produce large parts providing a significant build area in a small footprint.

-Our acquisition, in November 2021, of the remaining outstanding shares of Xaar that we had not already owned (we had held a 45% stake in Xaar) was aimed at accelerating our growth in production-scale 3D printing.
-In April 2021, we had introduced the Stratasys H350TM 3D printer, the first system powered by Xaar's powder-based SAFTM technology.
-Representing the culmination of more than 10 years of research and development, SAF-based 3D printers are designed to deliver cost-competitive parts at production-level throughput.
-H SeriesTM Production Platform printers such as the H350 are designed to deliver part quality, consistency, and reliability that ensures customer satisfaction and high production yield.
-Using SAF technology, the printers execute key 3D printing steps in the same direction across the print bed to provide a uniform thermal experience - and therefore part consistency - for all printed parts regardless of their placement in the build, representing a significant improvement over traditional powder-bed fusion process.
+Similarly, we have accelerated our growth in production-scale 3D printing having introduced the Stratasys H350TM 3D printer, the first system powered by Xaar's powder-based SAFTM technology, which is designed to deliver cost-competitive parts at production-level throughput.
+H SeriesTM Production Platform printers such as the H350 are designed to deliver part quality, consistency, and reliability for high production yield, utilizing a uniform thermal experience for all printed parts regardless of their placement in the build, representing a significant improvement over traditional powder-bed fusion processes.